Human Rights

 Specific Policies and Commitments

 Our Code of Conduct and the OMV Human Rights Policy Statement, which are both approved by the Executive Board, set out our understanding and responsibility for respecting and realizing human rights in our business environment.
-OMV respects and supports human rights as described in the Universal Declaration of Human Rights and in internationally recognized treaties, including those of the International Labour Organization ().
-OMV has signed the Global Compact and is fully committed to the UN Guiding Principles on Business and Human Rights and the Guidelines for Multinational Enterprises.
+OMV respects and supports human rights as described in the Universal Declaration of Human Rights and in internationally recognized treaties, including those of the International Labour Organization (ILO).
+OMV has signed the UN Global Compact and is fully committed to the UN Guiding Principles on Business and Human Rights and the OECD Guidelines for Multinational Enterprises.
 This includes a commitment to upholding labor rights, including decent wages, working hours, employee representation, and provisions against forced labor, child labor, and human trafficking.
-We therefore fully support the aims of the Modern Slavery Act 2015 and are committed to operating our business and supply chain free from forced labor, slavery, and human trafficking.
+We therefore fully support the aims of the UK Modern Slavery Act 2015 and are committed to operating our business and supply chain free from forced labor, slavery, and human trafficking.
 The OMV Statement against Modern Slavery and Human Trafficking explains in detail the countermeasures taken in all parts of the business and supply chain.

 In addition to these commitments to international norms, we have further mapped our human rights responsibilities in a comprehensive Human Rights Matrix designed to serve as the foundation for our activities in this area.
 The OMV Human Rights Matrix covers responsibilities in the areas below.
-The management of these commitments is further defined in a number of internal directives and regulations, such as the Community Relations and Community Development handbook available for all focal points in the OMV Group, the Human Rights Management System, and our Community Grievance Procedure.
+The management of these commitments is further defined in a number of internal directives and regulations, such as the Community Relations and Community Development handbook available for all CSR focal points in the OMV Group, the Human Rights Management System, and our Community Grievance Procedure.

 Equality and Non-Discrimination